Pomeranian dog breed information and advice

 Feeding and nutrition

-Your Pomeranian’s diet needs to provide the right balance of nutrition and energy.
-There are many varieties of dog food available, making it hard to choose.
-Your vet will be able to give you advice on dog nutrition and the best diet for your dog.
+Your Pom's diet needs to provide the right balance of nutrition and energy.
+There are many varieties of dog food available, so it can be hard to choose which one to go for.
+If you’re struggling, your vet will be able to give you advice on the best diet for your dog.

 Grooming

 The Pomeranian is known for its big, fluffy coat.
 It has a dense undercoat and a long, straight topcoat.
 All this fur means you’ll need to brush it regularly to prevent matting.
 Three times a week should be enough, but brush more if it looks like it needs it.
-Keep an eye out for any tangles.
+Keep an eye out for any tangles and mats.
+Some Pom dogs may need daily brushing and teeth cleaning, as well as a bath and nail trim every four to six weeks.

 Exercise